Staff Profiles by Staff Name

 |About:||Daniel has been at Avondale since 1992, teaching modern history and the intersection of history, literature and media.
 His varied work includes books, book chapters and articles in refereed journals as well as many articles in popular journals, marketing consultancies, radio and television interviews, public lectures in schools, churches and community groups and scripts for a number of documentaries.

 In 2009 he was awarded an Australian Learning and Teaching Council citation for outstanding contribution to student learning.

-In 2017, he held a visiting professorship in history at Southern Adventist University in Tennessee, USA.
+In 2017, he was Visiting Professor in history at Southern Adventist University in Tennessee, USA.

 Daniel's interest lies in the Anzac legend, exploring its representation in early Australian films, as well as investigating the Anzacs and religion.
 He has worked with the National Film and Sound Archive in the recovery and partial reconstruction of several silent films, including The Hero of the Dardanelles (1915), Australia's first Gallipoli movie.